Clowes Intern Works on Web Redesign

 The Mathers Museum of World Cultures is currently hosting an Indiana University IQ-Wall, developed by the UITS Advanced Visualization Lab to promote innovative research and education using information-rich, ultra-resolution displays.
 Available for use by IU faculty, students, and staff, the IQ-Wall consists of 12 high-resolution monitors with a total of 12.5 million pixels.
 The device is managed via a Windows 7 computer, and has an ease of operation comparable to most desktops and laptops.

 Through the years many students have worked at the Mathers Museum in order to gain valuable museum experience.
-Mathers Museum Director Jason Jackson has caught up with several MMWC "alumni" to see what they are up to now.
+Former Mathers Museum Director Jason Jackson caught up with several MMWC "alumni" to see what they are up to now.
 Read interviews with former students such as Alex Betts, left, a curator at the Ohio History Connection.

 Interested in working in museums?
 Indiana University offers a variety of classes that focus on museum studies and related topics.